Daniel's

 'For My thoughts are not your thoughts, nor are your ways My ways,' declares the LORD.
 'For as the heavens are higher than the earth, so are My ways higher than your ways and My thoughts than your thoughts.'

-And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose."
+And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.

-I repeat, our God works his will in the affairs of nations and men and, especially, in the lives of his children.
-And, always for good and for his glory.
-As you have it in Ephesians 1:11,
+Our God works his own perfect will in the affairs of nations and men and in the lives of his children.
+As we have it in Ephesians 1:11,

 ..also we have obtained an inheritance, having been predestined according to His purpose who works all things after the counsel of His will...